7digital/XML-Deserialization-Examples/README.md

 * XsdToObject (http://github.com/7digital/XsdToObject) to map XSD to classes and XDocument to load xml

 The FilesExtractor shows statistics of:
-* module initialization time
 * xml load time
-* data accessing time (this is an average of 10 attempts to read data)
+* total data accessing time
 * total time

+The statistics are taken for:
+1 data access
+1 data access (to show difference between framework initalization and normal usage) 100 data accesses
+1000 data accesses
+10000 data accesses